hershd23/buzzdb-docs/docs/spring2021/lab1.rst

 Your program must be written only in C++.
 Your coding style should have well-defined classes and clean interfaces.
 The code should be well-documented.
 Each file should start with a header describing the purpose of the file and should also contain your name, GT UserID, and GT email address.

 Testing for correctness involves more than just seeing if a few test cases produce the correct output.
 There are certain types of errors (memory errors and memory leaks) that usually surface after the system has been running for a longer period of time.
-You should use valgrind to isolate such errors.
-Command to run valgrind can be found :doc:`tools.rst` You will get a listing of memory errors in your program.
+You should use `valgrind` to isolate such errors.
+Command to run `valgrind` can be found `here <tools.html#valgrind>`__.

+You will get a listing of memory errors in your program.
 If you have programmed in Java you should keep in mind that C++ does not have automatic garbage collection, so each new must ultimately be matched by a corresponding delete.
 Otherwise all the memory in the system might be used up.
-Valgrind can be used to detect such ``memory leaks`` as well.
+Valgrind can be used to detect such memory leaks as well.
 More information about valgrind can be found at: http://www.valgrind.org/docs/manual/index.html.

-In addition to the test driver that we provide, your assignment will be tested against our (more comprehensive) test driver.
-You can submit your code to the Gradescope autograder.
-Please note that getting a full score on auto-grader doesn’t guarantee full credits, as the final score depends on design choices, implementation, coding style, clarity, etc.
-We encourage students to follow the Google C++ style guide for coding conventions.

 .. _submit:

 Submitting Your Assignment
 ---------------------------